 Store Credit Cards, Gas Station Credit Cards

 Credit cards from department stores or specific gas station chains are often easier to be approved for when you have no credit history.
 The interest rates are often higher, and you may be limited to purchases at that one retailer.
 But it can be a way to begin building a credit history.
-Some options:
+Below are a handful of options that are particularly easy to be approved for, but most store credit cards are way more open to zero credit history or very little history than standard bank credit cards would be:

 - CITGO Gas Credit Card – Credit cards gets you a small discount on CITGO gas.
 (Also look for credit cards from other gas station brands in your area.)

 - Goodyear Credit Card – Credit card for tires and related automotive purchases.